• Skip to primary navigation

 Facebook • Instagram

-Hours: Spring hours are Wednesday through Sunday, 11 am to 4 pm
+Hours: Fall hours are Wednesday through Sunday, 11 am to 4 pm

-Step back in time to this living history village that focuses on the colonial period to the present.
+Step back in time to this living history village, which spans the colonial period to the present.
 The museum’s collection has 60,000 artifacts that tell the stories of American life over the centuries.
 The village is home to the Voorlezer’s house, believed to be one of the oldest schoolhouses in the country, dating back to the 1690s.

 5. National Lighthouse Museum